GPS location tracking¶

 This is the same reverse proxy you'd use for the web UI — if you're already running nginx for istota, location webhooks are included.
 Point Overland at https://{your-hostname}/webhooks/location with your ingest token.

 A reverse proxy is strongly recommended since it also covers the web UI and any other istota services.
-The Overland endpoint is authenticated per-user via the ingest token in the URL path, so public exposure is safe as long as TLS is enabled and tokens are kept secret.
+The endpoint is authenticated per-user by the ingest token, supplied either as a ?token= query parameter (what Overland sends) or as an Authorization: Bearer header (what the native tracker sends).
+A missing token is a 401 and an unknown one a 403.
+Public exposure is safe as long as TLS is enabled and tokens are kept secret.

 Web interface¶